Daily High to Daily Low: Is It Safe to Buy Flowserve Corporation (FLS)?

 FLS’s Market Performance

-FLS stocks went up by 2.20% for the week, with a monthly jump of 4.87% and a quarterly performance of 31.56%, while its annual performance rate touched -22.10%.
-The volatility ratio for the week stands at 3.65% while the volatility levels for the past 30 days are set at 3.11% for Flowserve Corporation.
-The simple moving average for the period of the last 20 days is 4.36% for FLS stocks with a simple moving average of 29.41% for the last 200 days.
+FLS stocks went up by 0.68% for the week, with a monthly drop of -1.30% and a quarterly performance of 28.16%, while its annual performance rate touched -26.07%.
+The volatility ratio for the week stands at 3.53% while the volatility levels for the past 30 days are set at 3.04% for Flowserve Corporation.
+The simple moving average for the period of the last 20 days is 0.64% for FLS stocks with a simple moving average of 24.64% for the last 200 days.

 Analysts’ Opinion of FLS